-- Name, description, and any material properties. - All measurement quantities based on how you created the measurement. - Full orthophoto (geometrically corrected aerial image) of the site. - Image of each measurement, including the outline. - A link to each individual measurement.
+- Name, description, and any material properties. - All measurement quantities based on how you created the measurement. - Full orthophoto of the site. - Image of each measurement, including the outline. - > A link to each individual measurement.

 And if you've added those monetary values to your material, the stockpile's value will also be listed in these reports for each individual pile.